US troops surge evacuations out of Kabul but threats persist

-WASHINGTON (AP) — The U.S. military reported its biggest day of airlifts out of Afghanistan by far on Monday, but deadly violence that has blocked many desperate evacuees from entering Kabul’s airport persisted, and the Taliban signaled they might soon seek to shut down the evacuation.
+WASHINGTON (AP) — The U.S. military reported its biggest day of evacuation flights out of Afghanistan by far on Monday, but deadly violence that has blocked many desperate evacuees from entering Kabul’s airport persisted, and the Taliban signaled they might soon seek to shut down the evacuation.

 After more than a week of evacuations plagued by major obstacles, including Taliban forces and crushing crowds that are making approaching the airport difficult and dangerous, the number of people flown out met — and exceeded — U.S. projections for the first time.
 The count was more than twice the 3,900 flown out in the previous 24 hours on U.S. military planes.

+“They’re tired,” Lyons said of the crews.
+“They’re probably exhausted in some cases.”

+The Pentagon said it has added a fourth U.S. military base, in New Jersey, to three others — in Virginia, Texas and Wisconsin — that are prepared to temporarily house arriving Afghans.
+Maj.
+Gen. Hank Williams, the Joint Staff deputy director for regional operations, told reporters there are now about 1,200 Afghans at those military bases.
+The four bases combined are capable of housing up to 25,000 evacuees, Kirby said.

-U.S. President Joe Biden said Sunday he would not rule out extending the evacuation beyond Aug.
-31, the date he had set for completing the withdrawal of troops and formally ending the 19-year U.S. combat role in Afghanistan.
+Biden said Sunday he would not rule out extending the evacuation beyond Aug.
+31, the date he had set for completing the withdrawal of troops and formally ending the nearly 20-year U.S. military role in Afghanistan.
 And British Prime Minister Boris Johnson plans to press Biden for an extension to get out the maximum number of foreigners and Afghan allies possible.
 Biden is to face the U.S.’s G-7 allies in a virtual summit on Afghanistan Tuesday.

 But Taliban spokesman Suhail Shaheen, in an interview with Sky News, said that Aug.
 31 is a “red line” the U.S. must not cross and that extending the American presence would “provoke a reaction.”